apapapap/samples/README.md

   - This command will start the GRPC server on 0.0.0.0 at port 8000 and the REST server on 0.0.0.0 at port 8001

 - **Use client(Postman/curl) of your choice to run the REST endpoint and/or you can also run `make client`**

-To run the application without `Makefile`, execute the following steps:
-- To generate the `.pb.go` files in the `pb/` directory:
-  - `protoc --go_out=. --go-grpc_out=. proto/*.proto`

-- To start GRPC server on specified port:
-  - `go run cmd/server/main.go -port <PORT-NUMBER>`

-- To start GRPC client and dial to GRPC server above:
-  - `go run cmd/client/main.go -address 0.0.0.0:8000`